KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 Church Mission Statement
 ![](new-marketing-strategy/mission-statement.jpg)

+## Problem Structuring and Problem Solving Methods

-## Reverse Engineering for Success
+### Reverse Engineering for Success
 * What does a successful Pretty Prairie United Methodist Church look like?
 * Whom should the church reach?
 * How should the church reach them?